Free fermions with dephasing and boundary driving: Bethe Ansatz results: Derivation of the full Liouvillian

 \subsection{Comparison with the Hubbard model with boundary fields}

 Although Eq.~\eqref{eq:ham-hub-1} is not integrable in general, as we showed in section~\ref{sec:ba}, the Liouvillian ${\mathcal L}^{\scriptscriptstyle(2)}$ can be diagonalized by the Bethe ansatz.
 In this section we report the Bethe equations for the open Hubbard chain with boundary magnetic fields.
 We show that in the two-fermion sector the Bethe equations are the same as the ones derived in section~\ref{sec:ba} after some appropriate transformations.
+The fact that the pair creation terms in~\eqref{eq:ham-hub-1} do not affect the Bethe equations could suggest that the model is integrable by using the techniques of Ref.~\cite{buca2020bethe}.

 The Hamiltonian of the one-dimensional Hubbard chain with open boundary conditions read as~\cite{essler2005the}

 where $c_{j,\sigma}$ are spinful fermionic operators, $n_{j,\sigma}:=c^\dagger_{j,\sigma}c_{j,\sigma}$ is the local fermionic density, $u$ is the interaction strength, and $p,p'$ is the strength of the boundary fields.
 Eq.~\eqref{eq:ham-hub-true} is the same as~\eqref{eq:ham-hub-1} after redefining $u=i\gamma/4$ and $p=i\gamma^-/2$, except for the last term in~\eqref{eq:ham-hub-1}.
 The Bethe equations for the quasimomenta $k_j$ read as~\cite{essler2005the}